 Studio photographers will appreciate that the Canon 7D II (unlike the A7S II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D Mark II and the A7S II are recent models that are part of the current product line-up of Canon.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S II followed on from the Sony A7S.
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Arguments in favor of the Canon EOS 7D Mark II: